Goals

 What progress looks like

 The scale is one signal, not the whole picture.
-Good progress often looks like lower weekly average weight, steadier hunger, better control around snacks, and fewer "start over Monday" cycles.
+Good progress often looks like a lower weekly average, steadier hunger, fewer snack spirals, and fewer "start over Monday" cycles.

 | Signal | What to look for |